E. T. Pollock: American Samoa

 After being appointed as governor, Pollock's continued the colonization work started by his predecessor.
-Prior to traveling to the territory, he met with Ripley in San Francisco, California.
+Before traveling to the territory, he met with Ripley in San Francisco, California.
 Although Ripley maintained that American "occupation" of Samoa was usurpation, he agreed to allow Pollock to govern unfettered and to provide him with copies of his letters.
 Almost immediately after arriving on the island, Pollock and Secretary of Native Affairs S. D. Hall met with representatives of the Mau, becoming the first governor to do so.
 Shortly afterwards, some members of the Mau disbanded, though the movement would continue in some form for another 13 years.

-In June 1923, Governor Pollock recounted an unusual event from May 8, 1923, in a letter to the Department of the U.S. Navy.
+In June 1923, Pollock recounted an unusual event from May 8, 1923, in a letter to the Department of the U.S. Navy.
 The story involved the capture of a "wild man" by a young Samoan in the hills north of Pago Pago.
 The "wild man," clad only in nature’s vestments, was seen descending a coconut tree and was subdued by the Samoan, who bound his hands and brought him to the Naval Station.
 The captured individual became a sensation among both the Samoans and the white residents of the area.
 The young Samoan who made the capture was an escaped prisoner.
 After returning to the Naval Station, the "wild man" refused to separate from his captor for any significant length of time.
 Despite efforts, no one was able to communicate with him.
 It was apparent that they spoke different languages.
 The "wild man," who appeared to be quite elderly with nearly white hair, was physically frail but seemed content and at peace in his new surroundings, where he was well treated.
 Before long, Samoan residents recognized the so-called “wild man” as Malua, the fourth and final runaway survivor from the Solomon Islands.
 He had been roaming the mountains around Pago Pago ever since his companion had sought refuge in 1901.
 Malua is buried at the Satala Cemetery.

+His report to the Navy also included a proposal for a museum in American Samoa.
+However, work on the museum was not started until the arrival of First Lady Jean P. Haydon in 1969.

 Pollock's remaining time as governor was less eventful.
-While exploring Tonga in May 1923, he discovered a turtle which had been branded by Captain Cook on his expedition there in 1773.
+While exploring Tonga in May 1923, he discovered a turtle that had been branded by Captain Cook on his expedition there in 1773.
 The turtle was thus known to have lived more than 150 years.

 He was ordered home on July 26, 1923.